 - You see this true story told over and over again, how a person is defined by a disability, which at first limits them and then later they discover: the limitation is a lie, and then they exceed and go beyond every one’s dream of potential.

 So, in the end, the truth is this:

 Easier said than done.
 Otherwise, we wouldn’t have countless self-help books and religions that exist to remind us of our great potential!

 - Have faith and trust in your heart

 While I lead a very free life, I still “work” at jobs, to earn money to support children.
 Those jobs and how I earn money many times seemingly have limited me.
 I know at times I also have felt like being trapped in prison.

-For myself its a give and take process.
-I dive in to work and achieved what is required and then I shift back to heart and climb back out.
+For myself, it’s a give and take process.
+I dive into work and achieved what is required, and then I shift back to the heart and climb back out.

 It’s always possible to find a path around the limitation.
 It isn’t always easy; it isn’t always a short path.

 When limitation is imposed rather than accepted, it will feel like a prison.